Stock Market Valuation Ratio Trends

 To determine whether the stock market is expensive or cheap, some experts use aggregate valuation ratios, either trailing or forward-looking, such as earnings-price ratio (E/P) and dividend yield.
 Operating under a belief that such ratios are mean-reverting, most imminently due to movement of stock prices, these experts expect high (low) future stock market returns when these ratios are high (low).
 Where are the ratios now?
 Using the most recent actual and forecasted earnings and dividend data from Standard & Poor’s, we find that:

 The following chart shows variations in valuation ratios based on 12-month trailing earnings/dividends from the end of 1988 through the the first quarter of 2015.
 Solid lines show the behavior of the ratios, and dotted lines of the same color show their respective averages over the past 26+ years.
 Data are actuals.
 Operating E/P and as-reported (GAAP) E/P are now both about “normal.”

 Operating E/P derives from corporate earnings sources expected by management to continue contributing to future earnings.
 As-reported E/P includes contributions to earnings from discontinued operations and anomalous (as judged by management) conditions.
 Operating earnings are arguably more forward-looking and optimistic.
 As-reported earnings are arguably more manipulation-free and realistic (sustainable).

 Note that stock buybacks began augmenting/displacing dividends in the mid-1980s.

-Cautions regarding this conclusion include:
+Cautions regarding this finding include: